 SEVIS is a nationwide database that allows schools and the United States Citizenship and Immigration Service (USCIS) to exchange data on the visa status of international students.
 Information is transmitted online by SOU to USCIS throughout the student’s academic career.
-US Consulates and other US government agencies have access to this info.
+US Consulates and other US government agencies have access to this information.

 - International Programs must report the following information to SEVIS: